 What do children and teenagers need to know about money?

-Early conversations around money can increase confidence in finances overall, and help remove the taboo association that many adults still have.
+Early conversations with children around money can increase confidence in finances overall, and help remove the taboo association that many adults still have.

 Money is an important part of our lives.
 It can help to look after us – provided we have the tools and know-how to look after it.